jcsoriano/laravel-test/README.md

 - [x] Fork this repo into your Github account
 - [x] Get application up and running.
-- [ ] Fix this list so it justify to the left without losing the format of the rest of page.
+- [x] Fix this list so it justify to the left without losing the format of the rest of page.
-- [ ] Go to route /products and tell me specifically what is wrong, if anything, and fix it.
+- [x] Go to route /products and tell me specifically what is wrong, if anything, and fix it. **The route pointed to `@indx` method, when it should be pointed to `@index`.
+Also, some codestyle issues, line 22 was not PSR-2 compliant.**
 - [ ] Create a resourceful Controller for an object called Review.
 - [ ] Add a route that points to your Review Controller and have it return a new blade view
 - [ ] Can you explain to me why the route /specials is failing and fix it.